 Safety squat bars are gaining popularity for their distinctive, cambered design that changes the ergonomics of traditional back squats.
 Again, safety squat bars come in a variety of sizes and finishes but they all have the following features:

 These bars are obviously very squat-specific, but are fantastic for athletes recovering from shoulder injuries or have tight shoulders in general.
 Here’s looking at you football coaches.
 Keep in mind that the ergonomics of a safety squat are vastly different than that of a high or low-bar back squat.
 They’re a fantastic alternative to back squats or front squats if the goal is training for strength and power.
-Yet keep in mind they are not a replacement for traditional barbells if your goal is to improve your barbell back squat.
+Although, they are not a replacement for traditional barbells if your goal is to improve your barbell back squat.

 4) Multi-Grip/Swiss Bar

-|Multi-grip bars, swiss bars, football bars…there are several names for this specialty bar that can be used for a variety of exercises from benching, hammer curls, rows, and more.
 The primary benefit to these bars is the accommodation of a neutral grip which significantly reduces the stress on the shoulder common in pronated pressing grips.
 In addition to being easy on the shoulders, pressing with a multi-grip bar recruits the triceps to a greater degree.
 Often they feature multiple grip widths for additional variety.
-If you’re working with football players, throwers, basketball players, etc., these bars are a must-have.|

 5) Multipurpose Short Bar

-The multi-purpose short bar is exactly that, a bar that can be used for a variety of accessory exercises like presses, lunges, and rows in small spaces.
-How many coaches and traineras are handcuffed by space limitations?
+The multi-purpose short bar is exactly that.
+A bar that can be used for a variety of accessory exercises like presses, lunges, and rows in small spaces.
+How many coaches and trainers are handcuffed by space limitations?
 The vast majority I’d contend.
 There’s not necessarily a unified standard with these bars, but they often carry similar characteristics to traditional Olympic bars in every facet but length and weight.
 They’ll have similar shaft and sleeve diameters, but shorter lengths in the 50-60”.
 Carrying these bars in your facility enables athletes to perform supersets, compound sets, and other auxiliary movements in spaces that are typically unsafe to perform the same exercises with traditional weightlifting bars.
 Additionally, their compact size makes the bars easier to control during dynamic movements like lunges and rack carries.